-To receive financial aid administered by BridgeValley Community and Technical College,students must be making satisfactory academic progress (SAP) toward completion of an eligible degree.
-For this reason, students’ SAP for financial aid is calculated each semester to verify they have met all Federal SAP standards.
-Federal regulations require academic progress be evaluated both quantitatively and qualitatively.
-Students receiving assistance from any of the following aid programs must meet ALL the standards of Satisfactory Academic
+Students must be making satisfactory academic progress (SAP) toward completion of an eligible degree in order to receive financial aid administered by BridgeValley Community and Technical College.
+SAP for financial aid is calculated each semester to verify that students meet all Federal SAP standards.
+Federal regulations require academic progress be evaluated both quantitatively (Pace) and qualitatively (GPA).
+Students receiving assistance from any of the following aid programs must meet standards of Satisfactory Academic Progress:

 - Federal Work-Study Programs (FWS)

-- William D. Ford Federal Direct Education Loan (DL) Program including:
+- William D. Ford Federal Direct Loan (DL) Program including:

-Standards of Satisfactory Academic Progress include Cumulative GPA, Completion Ratio, and Maximum Hours.
+Standards of Satisfactory Academic Progress include a Quantitative Standard-Cumulative GPA, a Qualitative Standard-Pace, and Maximum Time Frame.

-Note: The attempted hours and GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, developmental courses, academic forgiveness including D/F repeats, transfer credits etc.
+Note: The attempted hours and GPA used in calculating Satisfactory Academic Progress must include credits that may not be calculated in an academic GPA, examples including but not limited to, developmental courses, academic forgiveness, including D/F repeats, transfer credits, etc. The Financial Aid Office is not permitted to use Academic Amnesty in evaluating GPA.
+We must count all classes in the calculation of GPA.

-All students must maintain a 67% percent completion ratio throughout their program of study.
-To calculate your completion ratio, you divide the total number of credit hours you have passed by the total number of credit hours you have attempted.
-Attempted hours include all college classes you started including classes you withdrew from, failed, took at another college, or received an incomplete in.
+All students must maintain a 67% percent completion percentage throughout their program of study.
+The calculation of pace is cumulative.
+To calculate your completion percentage, you divide the total number of credit hours you have passed by the total number of credit hours you have attempted.
+Attempted hours include all college classes you began, including classes from which you withdrew, failed, took at another college, or received an incomplete.

 Please Note: Withdrawal, academic forgiveness, incomplete, repeated and non-credit remedial hours are counted for the calculation of hours attempted and GPA.
 In cases of repeated courses, a student may continue to repeat a failed course and receive Financial Aid until it is passed.
-A student, who has exceeded the maximum hours for his or her major, may not receive Financial Aid to repeat courses on the academic evaluation that are failed or withdrawn.
 Students may only attempt 30 semester hours of developmental (remedial) courses.
 Once a student has reached the 30 semester hour limit, Financial Aid may not be used to pay for further developmental (remedial coursework), new or repeated.
+Attempted hours also includes all credit hours even if they do not count towards the degree at BridgeValley.

 A student is eligible to receive Financial Aid for one repeat when repeating a previously passed course to obtain a higher grade.